 State office holders and candidates for these positions,

 County office holders and candidates for these positions,

-- All other local office holders serving in a jurisdiction with a population of at least 1,000 registered voters except for cemetary districts and other districts where voters must have special qualifications such as property ownership (e.g., irrigation or weed districts),*
+All other local office holders serving in a jurisdiction with a population of at least 1,000 registered voters and candidates for these positions, except for cemetery districts and other districts where voters must have special qualifications such as property ownership (e.g., irrigation or weed districts, etc.),